Mark Zuckerberg, Priscilla Chan donate $100 million more to U.S. election infrastructure

 "We've gotten a far greater response than we expected from election officials needing funding for voting infrastructure, so today we're committing an additional $100 million to the Center for Tech and Civic Life to make sure that every jurisdiction that needs funding to help people vote safely can get it," Zuckerberg said in a Facebook post.

-"So far, more than 2,100 local election jurisdictions have submitted applications to CTCL for support."
+"So far, more than 2,100 local election jurisdictions have submitted applications to CTCL for support," he wrote.

 CTCL is a Chicago-based nonprofit that, according to its website, is "working to foster a more informed and engaged democracy, and helping to modernize U.S. elections."